SurniaUlula/wpsso-schema-json-ld/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 2.14.1-dev.2 (2019/10/28)**
+**Version 2.15.0-dev.3 (2019/10/28)**

 * **New Features**
 	* None.
 * **Improvements**
+	* Added a new "Reviewed Creative Work Information" section in the Document SSO metabox:
+		* Renamed the "Claim Author Type" option to "Reviewed CW Author Type".
+		* Renamed the "Claim Author Name" option to "Reviewed CW Author Name".
+		* Renamed the "Claim Author URL" option to "Reviewed CW Author URL".
+		* Renamed the "Claim Made on Date" option to "Reviewed CW Publish Date".
-	* Added a new "Reviewed Book ISBN" option in the Document SSO metabox.
+	* Added a new "Reviewed Book Information" section in the Document SSO metabox:
+		* Added a new "Reviewed Book ISBN" option.
 * **Bugfixes*
 	* None.
 * **Developer Notes**
+	* Added a new lib/filters-messages.php library file.
+	* Added a new lib/filters-schema.php library file.
 	* Refactored the WpssoJsonSchema::get_type_row_class() method.
-	* Added a new lib/filters-messages.php file.
-	* Added a new lib/filters-schema.php file.
+	* Refactored the lib/pro/head/review.php filter for https://schema.org/Review.
+	* Refactored the lib/pro/head/claimreview.php filter for https://schema.org/ClaimReview.

 **Version 2.14.0 (2019/10/22)**